An update to this post on the Lorraine Motor Hotel on Jefferson Ave. downtown is in order. It’s been through a lot.

-The bigger shock to me was that the Lorraine was still standing, let alone open.
+The bigger shock to me in writing this story was that the Lorraine was still standing, let alone open as recently as 2017.
 It’s the kind of place that have mostly been torn down (or burned, like the Earle Hotel) over the years.

 It opened on April 15, 1925.